Sometimes I would like to use also a fullsize beam for 80 m, but it works amazing also with smaller antennas.

 ZM-4, Peter Zenker, DL2FI

 The antenna tuner ZM-2 by Emtech do not matchs antennas with a low feet point impedance.
 In addition it is practical unusable for 160 m.
 Hence Peter, DL2FI, looked around in the WWW and make some experiments.
 Based on the informations by Charlie Lofgren, W6JJZ, and Lloyd Butler, VK5BR, the ZM-4 originated from the ZM-2, which is buyable from QRPproject.
-It is usable from 160 until 10 m and matchs also antennas with a very high and very low feet point impedance.
+It is usable from 160 to 10 m and matchs also antennas with a very high and very low feet point impedance.
 However the mechanical design (wiring by the ZM-2) was simplified by courtesy of a printed circuit board.